Airspeed Horsa: Background

 In the early stages of the Second World War, the German military demonstrated its role as a pioneer in the deployment of airborne operations.
 These forces had conducted several successful operations during the Battle of France in 1940, including the use of glider-borne troops during the Battle of Fort Eben-Emael.
 Having been impressed by the performance and capabilities of German airborne operations, the Allied governments decided that they would also form their own airborne formation.
-As a result of this decision, the creation of two British airborne divisions came about, as well as a number of smaller-scale units.
+As a result of this decision, the creation of two British airborne divisions came about, as well as smaller-scale units.
 On 22 June 1940, the British airborne establishment was formally initiated when the Prime Minister, Winston Churchill, directed the War Office in a memorandum to investigate the possibility of creating a corps of 5,000 parachute troops.
 During 1941, the United States also embarked on a similar programme.

 While the equipment for the airborne forces was under development, it was decided by War Office officials that gliders would be an integral component of such a force.
 It was initially thought that gliders would be used to deliver paratroops.
 Transport aircraft would both carry paratroops and tow a glider with a second party of troops.
 The idea arose as a response to the severe shortage of transport aircraft in the early part of the war, as in this way the number of troops that could be dropped in an operation by a given number of transport aircraft would be greatly enhanced.
 The empty gliders would be towed back to base.